krzeminski/Cryptocurrency-Cantor/README.md

 # Cryptocurrency-Cantor
-A simple page which can calculate the current value of given amount of cryptocurrency to selected currency.
+A simple page which can calculate the current value of given amount of cryptocurrency to the selected currency.

 Stack: JavaScript, Node.js, ExpressJS